 Anime & Manga

-- In Dragon Ball Z, after Piccolo Jr. (son/reincarnation of King Piccolo) is killed in the battle against the Saiyans, taking Kami and Shenron with him, the heroes are forced to go to Namek, the home of Kami and Piccolo's race, to use the Namekian Dragon Balls to revive the casualties.
+- In the Saiyan arc, after Piccolo Jr. (son/reincarnation of King Piccolo) is killed in the battle against the Saiyans, taking Kami and Shen Long with him, the heroes are forced to go to Namek, the home planet of Kami and Piccolo's race, to use the Namekian Dragon Balls to revive the casualties.
 Porunga, the Namekian Dragon, is capable of granting three wishes, though unlike Shenron who can resurrect multiple people with one wish, Porunga can only revive one person at a time (a limitation that is later removed).
-Conversely, Shenron can only revive a specific person once, whereas Porunga has no such restriction.
-Though the heroes use their first wish to revive Piccolo, which also revives Kami and Shenron.
+Conversely, Shen Long can only revive a specific person once, whereas Porunga has no such restriction.
+Though the heroes use their first wish to revive Piccolo, which also revives Kami and Shen Long.
 Hooray for Loophole Abuse!

-- Later in Dragon Ball Z, Shenron ceases to exist when Kami re-merges with Piccolo Jr., since Shenron was created by Kami, not the Namekian he and Piccolo originally were.
-He is revived again however, when Dende, another Namekian, takes over the position of Guardian of the Earth.
-The new Shenron looks the same, but can now grant two wishes instead of one.
-This is increased to three in Dragon Ball Super, presumably as a result of Dende getting stronger.
+- Much later on, Shen Long ceases to exist when Kami re-merges with Piccolo Jr., since the Dragon Balls and Shen Long were created by Kami, not the Namekian he and Piccolo originally were before they split into two.
+Shen Long is revived again however, when Dende, another Namekian, takes over the position of Kami.
+When Dende did this, he also expanded the wish limit of the dragon to two.
+This is increased to three in Dragon Ball Super, with no on-screen explanation provided.

 - Dragon Ball GT starts with introducing the Black Star Dragon Balls, created by the nameless Namekian that later split into Kami and Piccolo.
-They're far more powerful than the normal Dragon Balls (and even summon a much bigger version of Shenron), but they come with two big downsides: they scatter across the entire galaxy after a wish is made, and if they're not brought back to the planet the wish was made on in a year, that planet is destroyed!
+They're far more powerful than the normal Dragon Balls (and even summon a much bigger dragon, who's red), but they come with two big downsides: they scatter across the entire universe(Or the galaxy, in the Funimation dub) after a wish is made, and if they're not brought back to the planet the wish was made on in a year, that planet is destroyed!

 - Also in Dragon Ball GT, the Evil Dragons(Shadow Dragons in the Funimation dub) created by overuse of the Dragon Balls are decidedly not wish-granters.
 Unless your wish is for them to destroy the world, in which case most of them are more than happy to oblige!